Application Orchestration

 let coordinator = bridge::start_coordinator(cluster, state);

-This wires up everything: the Coordinator actor, the event bridge loop, and the spawn drain loop (which sends placement decisions to the transport layer).
+This wires up everything: the Coordinator actor, the event bridge loop, and the spawn drain loop.

 The cluster view